ajmanuel047/First-Javascript-Project-Rock-Paper-Scissors/README.md

 # First-Javascript-Project-Rock-Paper-Scissors
 This is my very first JavaScript Project.
 With the lessons from Odin Projects I would like to see how I perform here.
-Am really excited
+Am really excited.

-After having been done with this project I have to say that it was fun but probably took longer than I expected
+After finishing this project I have to say that it was fun but probably took longer than I expected

 # Some of the challenges I faced
 The project wasn't difficult but the part that was a challenge was creating the game function and making it to work